Amateur Photographer verdict

 One handy feature that the FX30 has that the FX3 doesn’t is breathing compensation, where the image frame is dynamically changed to retain the same field of view when a lens is focused.
 You can see this setting in action in the short demonstration clip below.
 Breathing can also be suppressed in post-production using Sony Catalyst Browser software.

-As previously stated, the FX30 is almost identical to the FX3 body.
-Obviously, the name badge is different, and the FX3 also has a ‘Full Frame’ destination under the lens mount.
+As previously stated, the FX30 is almost identical to the FX3 body; the FX3 has a ‘Full Frame’ destination under the lens mount.
 All 3/4 inch sockets and the strap lugs are now anodised black, whereas on the FX3 they are bare metal.
 The other less noticeable external change is the FX30’s omission of the IR remote receiver on the handgrip, and the removal of the self-timer LED.
 This task is now achieved using the camera’s tally light.

 It would be somewhat unfair to describe the FX30 as a brick – let’s call it a chunky cuboid with a handgrip.
 It’s unwieldy compared to a still camera, but has the ideal barebones setup for filmmaking, particularly with the 5 points for adding accessories.
 Although the option is there with many FX3 cages available, you can happily use the camera without needing one.

-The layout isn’t dissimilar from what you would find on a Sony Alpha body – but with a few quirks.
+The layout isn’t dissimilar from one found on a Sony Alpha body – but with a few quirks.
 The power switch is no longer near the shutter button, but is on the top left of the camera’s rear.
 Instead, around the shutter is a zoom control.
 This is great if you’re using power zoom lenses such as the APS-C ones that Sony has released recently.
 It allows you to zoom the lenses in and out without touching them.

 Thankfully the menu of the FX30 is the latest Sony Alpha version, so the same as the FX3, A7S III, A7 IV etc. Navigating the menu is very straightforward, and the articulated touchscreen can be used to select menu items as an alternative to the control dial and buttons.